 The minimization of the above formula for the emittance blow-up has been done empirically due to the number of parameters.
 The boundary conditions used were: detector solenoid field of 2 T, magnetic elements should be inside the 100 mrad forward and backward cones, location of closest element to the IP 1 m.
-The latter is certainly a tight requirement since the luminosity ISBN 978-3-95450-187-8 counter should sit in front of the first magnetic element.
+The latter is certainly a tight requirement since the luminosity counter should sit in front of the first magnetic element.
 The size and position of the different components for the optimal case where the emittance blow-up was the smallest was as follows:

-Compensating solenoid: inner edge at 1.0 m, length 0.65 m, diameter 16 to 22 cm (tapered).
-Current (1000 windings) 2615 A, giving a maximum field along the axis of -4.95 T
+Compensating solenoid: inner edge at $1.0\,\mathrm{m}$ , length $0.65\,\mathrm{m}$ , diameter $16\,$ to $22\,$ cm (tapered).
+Current (1000 windings) $2615\,\mathrm{A}$ , giving a maximum field along the axis of $-4.95\,\mathrm{T}$

-Screening solenoid: inner edge at 1.65 m, 4.5 m length, diameter 30 cm and current (10,000 windings) 717 A, giving a maximum field along the axis of -2 T.
+Screening solenoid: inner edge at 1.65 m, 2.5 m length, diameter 30 cm and current (10,000 windings) 717 A, giving a maximum field along the axis of -2 T.

-The resulting emittance blow-up was computed using the SAD suite of programs [6] which gave a result of a total of 0.07 pm of vertical emittance blow up for both sides of the IP and for two identical IPs.
-Optical functions can be seen in Figure 5.
+The resulting emittance blow-up was computed using the SAD suite of programs [6] which gave a result of a total of 0.11 pm of vertical emittance blow up for two identical IPs.
+Optical functions can be seen in Figure 4.